 - The combined interest of all foreign limited partners in the limited partnership must account for less than half of the entitlement of all partners to share in the profits of the limited partnership

 Refund for BC Foreign Buyers Tax

-You may also be eligible for a refund on the tax if you became a permanent resident or Canadian citizen within one year of the date the property transfer was registered with the Land Title Office.
+You may also be eligible for a refund on the tax if you became a Canadian citizen or permanent resident within one year of the date the property transfer was registered with the Land Title and Survey Office.

 How to claim an exemption on the BC Foreign Buyers Tax

 If you are not a permanent resident looking to invest in real estate in Canada please refer to the Government of BC website for more information on claiming an exemption.
 Details of the BC Foreign Buyers Tax also known as the Additional Property Transfer Tax are in full there.
 The details may be subject to change so please check the official site for the latest updates.